Poliuti/Euclidean-Sequencer-ACTAM/README.md

 command in your shell, in order to install all the packages needed for a correct Euclidean Sequencer functioning.

-Now you are ready to use the application, runnig from the terminal:
+Now you are ready to use the application, running from the terminal:

 ### `npm run start`